apache/spark/docs/cloud-integration.md

 they are still object stores, [and the difference is significant](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/filesystem/introduction.html)

-They cannot be used as a direct replacement for a cluster filesystem such as HDFS *except when this is explicitly stated*.
+They cannot be used as a direct replacement for a cluster filesystem such as HDFS *except where this is explicitly stated*.

 Key differences are

-* Directory renames may be very slow and, on failure, leave the store in an unknown state.
-* Output may only be uploaded when the writing process closes the output stream.
 * Changes to stored objects may not be immediately visible, both in directory listings and actual data access.
 * The means by which directories are emulated may make working with them slow.
+* Rename operations may be very slow and, on failure, leave the store in an unknown state.
-* Seeking within a file may require new REST calls, so be slow.
+* Seeking within a file may require new REST calls, hurting performance.

-How does affect spark?
+How does affect Spark?

-1. Reading and writing data can be slower than expected.
+1. Reading and writing data can be significantly slower than working with a normal filesystem.
 1. Some directory structures may be very inefficient to scan during query split calculation.
-1. The output of saved RDD may not be immediately visible to a follow-on query.
+1. The output of work may not be immediately visible to a follow-on query.
-1. The internal mechanism by which Spark commits work when saving an RDD is potentially both slow and unreliable.
+1. The rename-based algorithm by which Spark normally commits work when saving an RDD, DataFrame or Dataset is potentially both slow and unreliable.

 For these reasons, it is not always safe to use an object store as a direct destination of queries, or as an intermediate store in a chain of queries.
 Consult the documentation of the object store and its